-- Recognize workplace chemicals and acknowledge the risks associated with their use.
+- Recognize workplace chemical hazards and the risks associated with their use.

-- List conditions that may present an exposure risk, possible routes of exposure and the factors that influence the individual’s reaction to a chemical exposure incident.
+- List conditions that may present an exposure risk, possible routes of exposure, and the factors that influence an individual's reaction to a chemical exposure incident.

 Available in English

 Labor Statistics, OSHA

 If you work with industrial chemicals each day, then you make your living in a high-risk work environment.
 Chemicals are a broad category, but almost always we’re talking about substances that are unpredictable, unstable, and dangerous when handled unsafely.
 Chemicals may be made of organic or inorganic compounds that, in some combination, are not naturally occurring in the environment, which is part of the reason they present a danger.
 They are normally highly refined and now more than ever, created for specialized processes or purposes.

 Chemicals are dangerous because there are so many ways in which these substances can inflict trauma for workers.
 Certain chemicals contaminate the air and cause respiratory distress.
 Others are highly combustible.
 And some, when they come into contact with the skin or are physically ingested, create very nasty problems.
 If handled improperly, chemicals may burn, explode, cause cancer and other illnesses, or poison and sicken.

 In your workplace, chemicals may come in many different forms; they may be dusts, mixtures, or common materials like paints, fuels and solvents.
 The potential health effects from exposure depend upon the chemical itself, how it is used and what protections are in place to keep you safe.

 Working with chemicals always involves risk.
 Carelessness and ignorance of the dangers chemicals may present greatly increases the risk of exposure, or property damage and personal injury.
 Because there is so much to learn about the safe handling of specific chemicals, ignorance is a factor commonly cited in chemical related accidents.